 The Group's related parties include other companies owned by the Parent Company's majority stockholders and the Group's key management personnel as described below and in the succeeding pages.
-The summary of the Group's significant transactions in 2021 with its related parties and the outstanding balances as of December 31, 2021 are presented below and in the succeeding page.
+The summary of the Group's significant transactions in 2022 with its related parties and the outstanding balances as of December 31, 2022 are presented below.